 - individuals without a spleen, who have certain genetic immune deficiencies (complement deficiency), or who are infected with HIV

 Meningococcal vaccination is recommended in young adulthood.
 There are two types of vaccine offered in the United States.
 MCV4 is the newer meningococcal conjugate vaccine.
 MPSV4 is the older meningococcal polysaccharide vaccine.

 People who shouldn’t receive the meningococcal vaccine include:

 - anyone with a current moderate-to-severe illness

-- anyone with a history of allergic reactions to the meningococcal vaccine
+- anyone with a history of severe, life-threatening allergic reactions to the meningococcal vaccine

-Children with sickle cell disease should get this vaccine at a different time than their other vaccines, as should children with damage to their spleens.
+Children with sickle cell disease should get this vaccine at a different time from their other vaccines, as should children with damage to their spleens.